singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 In this example on Linux we open a terminal window and write the following commands in terminal (change to your download location, file name and site name):

 ```
-cd 'download-location'
+cd 'my-download-location'
-tar xvzf ink_linux_amd64.tar.gz --directory 'download-location'
+tar xvzf ink_linux_amd64.tar.gz
-mv ink_linux_amd64 my-site-name
+mv ink_linux_amd64 'site-location/my-site-name'
 cd 'site-location/my-site-name'
 mkdir bin
 mv ink '/bin/ink.linux'
 ```

 The first line simply takes us to the location of the downloaded package (change to your download location).
-The second line unpacks the downloaded file (in our case the Linux 64 bit flavor) to our chosen destination using the *--directory* flag, simply change to your site location.
-The third line takes us to the location where just now unpacked the folder to and the fourth line renames the directory we unpacked to our chosen site name.
+The second line unpacks the downloaded file (in our case the Linux 64 bit flavor).
+The third line renames and moves the downloaded folder to your location and name of choice, while the fourth line takes us to the root of our new site.
-In the fifth line we enter the newly renamed directory (substitute my-site-name with the location of your site root) and in the sixth line we create a bin folder, while in the seventh and final line we move and rename the ink executable to the bin folder (change to your location and preferred file name).
+In the fifth line we create a bin folder, while in the sixth and final line we move and rename the ink executable to the bin folder.

 #### 2B.
 Windows: Extract and prepare InkPaper
 Instead of doing everything in command prompt, we advice you use the GUI and a compression tool of your choice.

-To put it in a few words, you need to download both the windows and the linux versions and then you need to move both to a new bin folder.
-Furthermore you need to rename both executables, so you can distinguish the linux version from the windows version.
+To put it in as few words as possible, you need to download both the Windows and the Linux versions and then you need to move both executables to a new bin folder.
+Furthermore you need to rename both executables, so you can distinguish the Linux version from the Windows version.

-After downloading try to run the following two sets, changing the directories to fit with your system, by substituting download-location and my-site-location with their actual locations.
-And the Windows section of our quick guide again assumes you have 7z installed.
+After downloading try to run the following two sets, changing the directory locations to fit with your system, by substituting download-location and my-inkpaper-site with the actual location and name.
+Remember that the Windows section of our quick guide assumes you have 7z installed.

-We get the Windows version:
+We get the Windows version first:

 ```
 cd 'download-location'
-7z x ink_windows_amd64.zip -o"c:\my-download-folder\my-inkpaper-site\"
+7z x ink_windows_amd64.zip -o"c:\download-location\my-inkpaper-site\"
 cd my-inkpaper-site
 move ink.exe "c:\my-ink-paper-site\bin\ink.windows.exe"
 ```